krishaamer/green-filter-research/research/literature/investing.md

 | №   | Company        | Link                       |
 |-----|----------------|----------------------------|
 | 1   | Ocean Protocol | https://oceanprotocol.com/ |

+## Financial Inclusion {#financial-inclusion}

+(**TAN202046?**) proposes *“financial ecologies”* to understand the dynanic relationships between various actors: investors, advisors, government, where the government plays an active role in growing financial inclusion and responsible financial management.
+However, the paper further suggests that current robo-advisors (availble in Singapore) make the investor captive to the agency of AI, making the person lose agency over their financial decisions.

 ## Product Databases {#product-databases}